 Benefits for Medicare Supplement plans are uniform among insurers.
 The medical coverage provided by AARP’s Plan G is equivalent to that provided by any other company’s Plan G. This uniformity facilitates plan comparisons, and the Medigap coverage chart available on Medicare.gov can guide you in your choice of supplemental insurance.

 Medigap coverage can be obtained either at the time of first Medicare enrollment or afterwards, during open enrollment.
 AARP/UnitedHealthcare provides access to all Medigap plan options.
 Plans may be different depending on where you live and when you become eligible for Medicare.

-- All Medicare Part A (hospital insurance) and Medicare Part B (medical insurance) deductibles and copayments are reimbursed in full by all Medigap plans (medical insurance).
+- All Medigap plans (medical insurance) pay for all deductibles and copayments for Medicare Part A (hospital insurance) and Medicare Part B (medical insurance).

 - Prescription medicines are not covered by a supplement plan.
 You’ll need a separate Medicare Part D plan for that, and user reviews agree that AARP/UnitedHealthcare is the best option.

 Can you tell me about the special qualities of AARP’s Medigap policies?